tizenorg/manifest/README.md

 ##2) Gerrit to Github Mirroring
 Tizen source code is available in public [Gerrit server] (https://review.tizen.org/).
-For the convenience of developes using Github, the Tizen repositories are mirrored to Github.
+For the convenience of developers using Github, the Tizen repositories are mirrored to Github.
 Developers can download the code, test , experiement or contribute to Tizen development.
 Tizen profiles (common, mobile , wearable and IVI) repositories are mirrored to Github.

 A jenkin job syncs the Tizen soource code to Github every day at 12:00 KST